-The Technics SL-23 is a common and very cool belt-drive deck from the late 70’s.
-I highly recommend the SL-23, ahead of early Rega, Dual and Thorens decks, for someone wanting a first ‘proper’ turntable.
+The Technics SL-23 is an affordable and very cool belt-drive turntable from the late 70’s.
+I highly recommend the SL-23, ahead of many other budget decks, for someone looking for their first ‘proper’ turntable.

 Type: frequency generator servo turntable